piotrmurach/tty-prompt/README.md

 ### 2.11 slider-unreleased

 If you have constrained range of numbers for user to choose from you may consider using `slider`.
-The slider provides easy visiaul way of picking a value marked by `O` marker.
+The slider provides easy visual way of picking a value marked by `O` marker.

 ```ruby
 prompt.slider('What size?', min: 32, max: 54, step: 2)